grandch/3dEngine/README.md

 # 3dEngine

-3dEngine is a 3d graphic engine written in c++ using OpenGL and the SDL.
+3dEngine is a 3d graphic engine written in C++ using OpenGL and the SDL2.

+### Informations

+Current openGL version : 3.3 core.

 ### How to build it

 3dEngine can only be built on a linux os.

-To build it, you will need some library :
+To build it, you will need some libraries :

 - OpenGL (usualy already installed with common linux distrib)
 - SDL2
 - GLM

 Once you have installed all the libraries, download the repo and use make to build it.
 The executable is in a directory named 3dEngine/.
 There are also two other directories : Models/ and Shader/.
 Shader/ is needed to run the executable.
 Models/ is not needed but there are .obj example files in it.

 ### How to use it